The Man in the Brown Suit: Plot summary

 In Cape Town, Anne is lured to a house at Muizenberg, where she is imprisoned but manages to escape the next morning and returns to Cape Town to find that Harry is wanted as the Man in the Brown Suit and has gone missing.
 Pedler offers Anne the role of his secretary on his train trip to Rhodesia which she accepts at the last second, and is reunited on the train with Race, Suzanne and Pedler, who has a new secretary named Miss Pettigrew.

 In Bulawayo, Anne receives a note from Harry which lures her out to a ravine near their hotel.
 She is chased and falls into the ravine.
 Almost a month later, Anne awakens in a hut on an island in the Zambezi with Harry Rayburn, who rescued her.
 Anne and Harry fall in love and Harry tells her his side of the story revealing that he and John were both in love with Anita / Nadina who cheated them.
-Carter, her husband fell to the track on the shock of seeing Harry again.
-Harry admits that he is the man in brown suit but denied that he killed Anita.
-Harry's island is attacked, but the two escape, and Anne returns to Pedler's party.
+Carton, her husband fell to the track on the shock of seeing Harry again.
+Harry admits that he is the man in the brown suit but denied that he killed Anita.
+Harry's island is attacked, but the two escape and set Harry's house on fire, and Anne reunites with Suzanne.
 They exchange codes to be used in future communications so that neither can be duped again.
 She receives a telegram signed Harry telling her to meet him, but not using their code.

 Anne instead meets Chichester, alias Miss Pettigrew.
-She is led to Sir Eustace where Pedler forces Anne to write a note to Harry to lure him to his office.
+Anne requests to meet with Chichester's boss who she had correctly deduced is Sir Eustace Peddler.
+Pedler forces Anne to write a note to Harry to lure him to his office.
 Harry turns up and Pedler is exultant until Anne pulls out a pistol and they capture Pedler.
 Race turns up with reinforcements but Sir Eustace escapes overnight.
 Race tells her that Harry is John Eardsley, not Harry Lucas.

-Harry admits that receiving a huge fortune worries him and that he has found his happiness with Anne, and they marry and live on the island in the Zambezi and have a son.
+Anne and Harry plan to return to England to marry.
+In the night, Harry calls Anne outside, admits that receiving a huge fortune worries him, and asks Anne to stay with him in Rhodesia.
+Anne joins Harry to live on the island in the Zambezi and have a son.